What if the Roman Empire in Jesus' Day Was 100 People?

 Kehoe, Dennis P. “The Early Roman Empire: Production,” In The Cambridge Economic History

-, edited by Walter Scheidel, Ian Morris and Richard Saller,
+of the Greco-Roman World, edited by Walter Scheidel, Ian Morris and Richard Saller,

 543-569.
 Cambridge: Cambridge University Press, 2007.